When is Hyde Park Winter Wonderland this year?

 Ice Kingdom at Hyde Park Winter Wonderland

 If walking in a Winter Wonderland isn't festive enough for you, how about walking in an ice kingdom in a Winter Wonderland?
-This year, the Magical Ice Kingdom has A Mystical Mythical Fantasy World theme, taking you through the Four Realms of Earth, Fire, Air and Water.
-It's made from over 500 tonnes of ice and snow, sculpted into giant trolls, a 5m high Griffin, and plenty of impressive shapes.
-Dress warm — the sculptures are kept at a chilly -10°c.
+This year, the Magical Ice Kingdom is impressed by Peter Pan's world of Neverland, in association with Great Ormond Street Hospital.
+Dress warm — the sculptures are made from 500 tonnes of ice and snow, and kept at a chilly -10°c.
 Book ahead for this one, too.

 Funfair at Hyde Park Winter Wonderland